Recording events

 - Go to the Segments tab.

-- Click the customer at the top of the list.
+- Click the visitor at the top of the list.
 The Date value will match the time that you opened the page.

-- On the customer detail page, you'll see a View event in the events table, and the details should match the content item that you added in the meta tag.
+- On the visitor detail page, you’ll see a View event in the events table, and the details should match the content item that you added in the meta tag.

-Now, let's look at how to link customers to the events.
+Now, let’s look at how to set up identity provider IDs for visitors who trigger events.

-As you've seen in the fundamentals guide, a customer is linked to an event.
+As you’ve seen in the fundamentals guide, a visitor is linked to an event.

-When tracking events using the tracking code, Prepr automatically links the event to a customer by generating a unique ID and storing it in the __prepr_uid
+When tracking events using the tracking pixel, Prepr automatically links the event to a visitor by generating a unique ID and storing it in the __prepr_uid cookie.

 This default behavior simplifies your code when recording events in Prepr.

-value in the example code below with the known customer ID from your identity provider.
+Replace the content value in the example code below with the known visitor ID from your identity provider.

 <!-- property tag -->